Harriet E. Garrison: Writer

-Garrison's writings were highly valued and widely quoted in the medical journals of the day, the periodicals of New York, Philadelphia, Boston, Richard, Virginia, and other large cities welcoming her contributions.
+Garrison's writings were highly valued and widely quoted in the medical journals of the day, with the periodicals of New York, Philadelphia, Boston, Richard, Virginia, and other large cities welcoming her contributions.

-Among her more prominent productions was a paper on "Scarlet Fever, treated with Antefebrin" (N. Y. Med.
-Record, October 22, 1892); "Some Clinical Reflections on the Treatment of Diphtheria" (Dietetic Gazette, February 1893); "Roseolo and Rothelin" (American Medico Surgical Bulletin, October 1894); "A Case of Exopthalmas in an Infant of Three Months", (The Journal of the American Medical Association, report of the proceedings of Paediatrics in the forty-fifth annual meeting); "Establishing a Practice" (The Woman Physician); and "Evolution of Girls", at the forty-seventh annual meeting of the American Medical Association, held at Atlanta, Georgia, the paper being published in the journal proceedings and meeting with general favor.
+Among her more prominent productions was a paper on "Scarlet Fever, treated with Antefebrin" (N.Y.
+Med.
+Record, October 22, 1892); "Some Clinical Reflections on the Treatment of Diphtheria" (Dietetic Gazette, February 1893); "Roseolo and Rothelin" (American Medico Surgical Bulletin, October 1894); "A Case of Exopthalmas in an Infant of Three Months", (The Journal of the American Medical Association, report of the proceedings of Paediatrics in the forty-fifth annual meeting); "Establishing a Practice" (The Woman Physician); and "Evolution of Girls" at the forty-seventh annual meeting of the American Medical Association, held at Atlanta, Georgia, the paper being published in the journal proceedings and meeting with general favor.

 In 1899, Garrison received a personal request from Dr. Henry Tuley of Louisville, Kentucky, chairman of the Section of Diseases of Children, to read a paper at the meeting of the American Medical Association at Columbus, Ohio, as a delegate from the State Medical Society, upon her personal experience with the epidemic disease which had recently so closely simulated measles and scarlet fever, the title of the paper being "LaGrippe Exanthemata".

 Personal life

-Of civic societies, she was a member only of the Woman's Christian Temperance Union, dating her connection with this organization from 1876.
-As to religious affiliation, Garrison was a member of the Methodist Episcopal Church, as were her parents before her.
+Garrison was a member of the Woman's Christian Temperance Union, dating her connection with this organization from 1876.
+In religion, she was a member of the Methodist Episcopal Church, as were her parents before her.

-Garrison died October 3, 1930 and was buried in the Girton Cemetery, Lee County, Illinois.
+Harriet Garrison died October 3, 1930, and was buried in the Girton Cemetery, Lee County, Illinois.